Guidance - Occupational Health Referrals

 - What is the longer term prognosis for [Employee’s] illness/condition?

-An up-to-date job description should be attached if available or alternatively the employee’s main duties should be noted on the form.
+An up-to-date job description should be attached if available and/or alternatively the employee’s main duties should be noted on the form (including noting any key activities not captured on the job description).
 This helps the OH Practitioner to fully understand the nature of the role the employee carries out which is vitally important, for example, when they are being asked to advise on potential work-related impacts as a result of a medical condition.